code-423n4/docs/roles/certified-contributors/README.md

 The certification process is as follows:

 1. An eligible contributor submits the Certified Contributor Application form, and agrees to the Certified Contributor Terms and Conditions (see the application form).
-1. C4's KYC provider, [Certn](https://certn.co/), contacts the contributor to certify their identity.
+1. C4's KYC provider, [Certn](https://certn.co/), contacts the contributor to verify their identity.
 1. Certn certifies a contributor as having completed their identity verification process.
 1. Code4rena staff onboard the certified contributor once their application has been approved.